nixworks/public/news/2007/05/19/README.md

 ##### sniper
 ### [ Three people are killed and two wounded in a sniper attack in Moscow, Idaho, United States. ](/news/2007/05/19/three-people-are-killed-and-two-wounded-in-a-sniper-attack-in-moscow-idaho-united-states.md)
-_Context: sniper, United States, Moscow, Idaho_
+_Context: sniper, Moscow, Idaho, United States_

 ##### Chelsea F.C.
 ### [ Chelsea F.C. wins the FA Cup Final 2007, defeating Manchester United 1-0 through a goal by Didier Drogba in extra time.
 It was the first final played at a rebuilt Wembley Stadium. ](/news/2007/05/19/chelsea-f-c-wins-the-fa-cup-final-2007-defeating-manchester-united-1a0-through-a-goal-by-didier-drogba-in-extra-time-it-was-the-first.md)
-_Context: Didier Drogba, Wembley Stadium, Manchester United, extra time, FA Cup Final 2007, Chelsea F.C._
+_Context: FA Cup Final 2007, Didier Drogba, extra time, Manchester United, Wembley Stadium, Chelsea F.C._

 ##### Bulls
 ### [ The Bulls become the first South African team to the win the Super 14 rugby union championship, defeating the Sharks by one point in the final. ](/news/2007/05/19/the-bulls-become-the-first-south-african-team-to-the-win-the-super-14-rugby-union-championship-defeating-the-sharks-by-one-point-in-the-fi.md)
-_Context: final, Sharks, Super 14, Bulls, rugby union, South African_
+_Context: Super 14, South African, final, rugby union, Sharks, Bulls_

 ##### Samoa
 ### [ Former Samoan head of state Malietoa Tanumafili II is buried in Apia. ](/news/2007/05/19/former-samoan-head-of-state-malietoa-tanumafili-ii-is-buried-in-apia.md)
-_Context: Apia, Malietoa Tanumafili II, Samoa_
+_Context: Malietoa Tanumafili II, Samoa, Apia_

 ##### German
 ### [ Three German soldiers are killed with four civilians in a suicide bombing in Kunduz in northern Afghanistan. ](/news/2007/05/19/three-german-soldiers-are-killed-with-four-civilians-in-a-suicide-bombing-in-kunduz-in-northern-afghanistan.md)
-_Context: German, Afghanistan, Kunduz, suicide bombing_
+_Context: Kunduz, German, suicide bombing, Afghanistan_

 ##### Romania
 ### [ Romanian voters go to the polls to vote on the impeachment of the President of Romania, Traian Basescu. ](/news/2007/05/19/romanian-voters-go-to-the-polls-to-vote-on-the-impeachment-of-the-president-of-romania-traian-basescu.md)
-_Context: go to the polls, impeachment, Romania, President, Traian Basescu_
+_Context: impeachment, go to the polls, Romania, Traian Basescu, President_

 ##### Colombian President
 ### [ Colombian President Alvaro Uribe has ordered the national army to rescue several hostages from FARC rebels, including Ingrid Betancourt, a former senator and presidential candidate. ](/news/2007/05/19/colombian-president-alvaro-uribe-has-ordered-the-national-army-to-rescue-several-hostages-from-farc-rebels-including-angrid-betancourt.md)
-_Context: FARC, Alvaro Uribe, Ingrid Betancourt, Colombian President_
+_Context: Alvaro Uribe, Ingrid Betancourt, Colombian President, FARC_

 ##### Curlin
 ### [ Curlin wins the Preakness Stakes, extending the Triple Crown drought to 29 years. ](/news/2007/05/19/curlin-wins-the-preakness-stakes-extending-the-triple-crown-drought-to-29-years.md)
-_Context: Curlin, Triple Crown, Preakness_
+_Context: Triple Crown, Preakness, Curlin_

 ##### Starcraft II
 ### [ Starcraft II is announced by Blizzard Entertainment, probably one of the largest announcements to come from them in years. ](/news/2007/05/19/starcraft-ii-is-announced-by-blizzard-entertainment-probably-one-of-the-largest-announcements-to-come-from-them-in-years.md)